May 14, 2024

 We’ll answer some more questions about Ireland’s state pensions:

-If you were born on or after January 1, 1958, and qualify for the maximum rate of State Pension (Contributory) in 2024, you can claim your pension anytime between the age of 66 and 70.
+If your employees were born on or after January 1, 1958, and qualified for the maximum rate of the State Pension (Contributory) in 2024, they had the option to defer their pension and claim it anytime between the ages of 66 and 70.

-The pension entitlement you’ll get for each deferred year are:
+The pension entitlement for each deferred year in 2024 was:

 €290.30 at 67